xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-024.md

 <div onDrop={this.handleAppOnDrop} />
 ```

-In order for the `drop` event to fire properly on `<canvas>`, we also need to listen for `dragover` and disable the browser's default behavior, see: [HTML5/Canvas onDrop event isn't firing?]
+In order for the `drop` event to fire properly on `<canvas>`, we also need to listen for `dragover` and disable the browser's default behavior, see: [HTML5/Canvas onDrop event isn't firing?] and [Prevent the browser's default drag behavior].

 ```ts
 this.api.element.addEventListener('dragover', this.handleDragOver);